Plynk investment app Download App

 What that means for you: Trading cryptocurrency can be risky so it’s important to decide for yourself if you’re comfortable buying it.

-If you do decide it’s the right move for you, think about how much you want to invest in crypto.
+If you do decide it might be the right move for you, think about how much you want to invest in crypto.
 Make sure it’s not money from your emergency savings or that you may need to pay your bills.

 Essentially, if you can’t afford to lose it, don’t use it.